Putting parents at the centre

 Share the vision

-Your first step may be to share this vision with your team and your parents, so that everyone involved understands what this new approach is and why it is important, and can get on board with it!
+Your first step may be to share this vision with your team and the parents and carers, so that everyone involved understands what this new approach is and why it is important, and can get on board with it!
 Things to think about:

 • Do your church leaders share this vision?
 If not, how can you share it with them?